AbdoAlshoki2/Git-Roaster/README.md

 ## Setup

 This tool uses different APIs and tokens to work.
 First, you need to get an LLM provider API key.
-Right now, this tool supports GroqAPI and OpenAI interfaces.
+Right now, this tool supports Groq API and OpenAI interfaces.

 You can get the API key from [Groq](https://console.groq.com/), [OpenAI](https://openai.com/api/), or any other LLM provider that supports OpenAI API (e.g. Ollama or OpenRouter).